Cai3333/Dotfiles/README.md

 ###### Install the game:
 [Select the one that says: "This is a compilation of the contributions from r/leagueoflinux reddit"](https://lutris.net/games/league-of-legends/)

+You need to let the client in the login page download everything it wants, THEN close it to complete the installation.
+Then, open the game and you should be able to log into the client without problems.

 ##### Final configs:
 Before starting the game, you will need to open a terminal and execute this command: